CrisPujol/Anem-de-Farra-Master/readme.md

 #Anem de farra

-Anem de farra is a searcher of Catalonia local feasts.
-Also, every registred user can create new feasts.
+"Anem de farra" is a searcher of Catalonia local feasts.
+Also, every registered user can create new feasts.
-Is possible find feasts by Region, start date and location.
+With "Anem de farra" it is possible to find feasts by Region, start date and location.